It has taken me years to figure this out, but now I never forget. No matter where I am in Disney, I always, ALWAYS, look up.

 Disney shops have some surprises as well.
 For years, I’ve kept my eyes on the merchandise and neglected my surroundings.
 No more.
 These shops are full of details.
 Next time you are in the Sir Mickey’s gift shop (Magic Kingdom/Fantasyland, check out the area where the ceiling meets the wall.)

 So, you get the point.
 By looking up, “there may be something there that wasn’t there before” (to quote a wise teapot).
-Or in my case, it was probably always there and never noticed.
+Or in my case, it was probably always there and I was just too distracted to see it.

 Thus, a mystery solved as to why we Disney fans visit again and again.
 To notice what we missed the last time.facebook